United Kingdom - Passport & Nationality - British Citizenship and Rhodesia

 The most common routes to Irish nationality are as follows:

 The UK and Ireland allow Dual nationality - the right to hold more than one citizenship.
-However, Zimbabwe does not.
+However, Zimbabwe disallowed this from 2006 (although constitutionally they now allow the right)..